 Last week a legendary blues artist and guitarist died.
 And by his own account he had fathered 15 children with 15 different women (more or less) and had 50 grandchildren.

-When my mum told me he had died and the fact that he had fathered 15 children with multiple women, I tweeted and texted to four of my closest friends: “A famous man died last night leaving behind 15 children with multiple women and 50 grandchildren.
+When my mum told me he had died and the fact that he had fathered 15 children with multiple women, I texted to four of my closest friends: “A famous man died last night leaving behind 15 children with multiple women and 50 grandchildren.
 What does this factoid say about the man?”